hughperkins/rnn-notes/README.md

 # RNN Notes

-My own notes on how [rnn](https://github.com/element-research/rnn) works.
+Notes on how [rnn](https://github.com/element-research/rnn) works.
 Mostly derivatives from the rnn documentation, but supplemented a bit by reading the source code.
+Note that Colah's blog post on LSTM is really good http://colah.github.io/posts/2015-08-Understanding-LSTMs/ .

 ## Training process flow